oracle-livelabs/apex/crm-apexlang/5-enhance-application/5-enhance-application.md

 Estimated Time: 15 minutes

-## Task 1: Set up the APEXlang Skills repo in VSCode
+## Task 1: Set up the APEXlang Skills repo in Visual Studio Code
 1. Configure Visual Studio Code to work with the APEXlang Skills repository and ensure the skills content is available locally.

     Download the APEXlang skills from Github: [APEXlang skills](http://github.com/oracle/skills/apex).